balena-io-library/base-images/README.md

 # Resin.io systemd base images

 ## Description
 This repository contains Dockerfiles of the Resin systemd base images.
 The images are organised as a tree structure to serve each device type supported by Resin.
-For more details on how the images fit together as a tree, see the full document: [resin image trees][resin-image-trees]
+For more details on how the images fit together as a tree, see the full document: [Resin Base Images][resin-image-trees]

 ## Directory Structure